SGPracing/F1_History_Dashboard/README.md

 ## SQL ##

 ### 1. ERD ###
 Initially 7 tables were available in the database, with 3 major branches: drivers, contructors and circuits.
-To make sure all the data could have some kind o correlation, a new table ('year') was created, resulting in this diagram:
+To make sure all the data could have some kind of correlation, a new table ('year') was created, resulting in the following diagram:

 <img width="874" alt="Screen Shot 2022-02-20 at 1 09 58 AM" src="https://user-images.githubusercontent.com/92320460/154829280-fba820aa-ac8e-4b27-9b7b-64c056ac62f3.png">

 ### 2. Data ###
-Files .csv were created from the tables available.
+Files (.csv) were created from the tables available.

 ## Tableau ##

 ### 1. Data Source ###
-Given that all data were distributed within 8 different table, the data source was structured as such:
+Given that all data were distributed within 8 different tables, the data source was structured as such:

 <img width="1163" alt="Screen Shot 2022-02-20 at 1 14 53 AM" src="https://user-images.githubusercontent.com/92320460/154829418-889c15e2-a340-4922-a9c7-421c3113e20f.png">

 ### 2. Dashboard Story ###
 A total of 9 dashboards were created.
 Among them, 2 illustratives (introductory and final one) and 7 with interective menus (sliders and dropdowns).<br/>
-Each dashboard has anavigation buttons located on the top left and right to scroll thropugh the pages. <br/>
+Each dashboard has navigation buttons located on the top left and right in order to allow the user to scroll thropugh the pages. <br/>
-The graphics used:
+The graphics used in thois project:
 * Bar Charts
 * Maps
 * Bubble Charts